 How to Apply

-Applications can be submitted anytime during the year, they will be evaluated at the next application deadline.
+Applications can also be submitted early, during the year, they will be evaluated at the next application deadline.
 If there are early openings these applications will also be considered.
-Interviews will take place shortly after the application deadline, either in person in Zurich, Switzerland, or via video Skype.
+Interviews will take place shortly after the application deadline via video Skype.
 Decisions about positions will be made later that month.
-Accepted volunteers will have a period of several weeks to apply for a South African VISA before their start date.
+Accepted volunteers will have a period of several weeks to months to apply for a South African VISA before their start date.

 Please read our FAQ information before making your application – click here.

 When you are ready to apply, please send a cover letter and your CV as one PDF document named in the following convention: “Surname_Firstname.pdf”.
 The cover letter must state whether you would be able to stay for the full 12 months; that you have a driving licence and your driving experience; and when your first possible start date is; and, of course, it should list your relevant experience and motivation for joining the KMP.

 Send this PDF document to: meerkat . volunteers @ gmail . com (please remove all spaces from the email address, this is to prevent automated spam emails) with ‘volunteer application’ as the email subject.

 For informal pre-application enquiries concerning questions not covered in our FAQ information, please contact us via the form below.